CNO Financial Group

-CNO Financial Group, Inc. (formerly Conseco, Inc. (from Consolidated National Security Corporation)) is a financial services holding company based in Carmel, Indiana.
+CNO Financial Group, Inc. [formerly Conseco, Inc. (from Consolidated National Security Corporation)] is an American financial services holding company based in Carmel, Indiana.
 Its insurance subsidiaries provide life insurance, annuity and supplemental health insurance products to more than four million customers in the United States.
 These products are distributed through independent agents, career agents and direct to customers through television advertising and direct mail.

-CNO Financial ranked 608 on the Fortune 1000 with 2014 revenues of $4.1 billion.
-In April 2014, it was ranked among the 50 most-trusted financial institutions in America by Forbes.